HackintoshwithUbuntu/FastLED-NCS-Fade-Lightshow/FastLed_AlanWalkerFade/README.md

 There are 2 other folders in this repo besides the main show and track, they were some examples I used to start experimenting with my ESP32 and to ensure everything was working.
 They are not required to run the show but have been kept in case you want to conduct some tests, especially for the infamous [C3 Supermini Wifi bug](https://roryhay.es/blog/esp32-c3-super-mini-flaw).

 I have tried to keep the code mostly performant.
 Though some places were just too hard and took too much time and could use improvements (eg. when the colours are spinning near the start, you could just edit the last/first pixel in each colour "splash" though with the number of different sizing combinations possible I found it too difficult and modern microcontrollers are easily able to cope with the load of the current implementation).

-#### todos for readme
-* pics and explanation of my setup (power supply, esp32 etc)
-* pic of power consumption
-* how I did timings using audiomass and other how I did it
-* debugging by adding an increment to current time